 This was quite a secure arrangement, but it didn’t work for two reasons: First, there was too much junk in the shop to the right of the timber to get a jointer plane over there, and second, the timber was now far too high off the ground for me to reasonably bear down on.

 After some fretting and sulking, I reminded myself that Toshio Odate wrote about how Japanese carpenters secure stuff both big and small against a wall (or something).
 Looking at pages 6-7 of his Japanese Woodworking Tools book, I tried to think of how I might be able to do this with with western tools.
 The one really important thing, it seemed to me, was to be able to keep some clearance between the end of the timber and whatever you’re securing against.

 In the end, I came to this arrangement with the same sawhorses that I used to rip the timbers:

 One end of the timber rests on a board with a clamped stop, and that board sits on top of the sawhorse with one end secured against a timber in the house.
 Here’s a look at the stop:

 This is really nothing special, but it surprisingly worked quite well and I was able to mill and joint the timbers with no further ado.

-Well, the “ado” would not apply to the task of lugging these timbers all of the the place as I ripped, milled, and flipped them around.
+Well, the “ado” would not apply to the task of lugging these timbers all over the place as I ripped, milled, and flipped them around.
 Ugh.

 After I was finished jointing, I put the timbers side-by-side on my bench to see what I now had to deal with.
 Combined, they were 16 inches, and looking at this surprised me.
 I’d been thinking that I wanted 20″ across the top of the new bench, but now I wasn’t so sure.
 I believe that I’m going to trim that down to 18″, so now I need only one more 2″ wide strip to go across what will probably be the front of the bench.